shaunsmith/functionslab-disney/3-First-Function.md

 {"message":"Hello Bob"}
 ```

-The JSON data was parsed and since `name` was set to "Bob", that value is passed
+The JSON data was parsed and since `name` was set to "Bob", that value is passed back
-in the output.
+in the function response.

 ### Understand fn deploy